OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:28

-Now you, brothers and sisters, like Isaac, are children of promise.
+Now you, brothers and sisters, like Isaac, are children of the promise.

 ## Galatians 4:29